Your shopping cart is empty!

 The truth is that the number of items signed at premiers etc is often very limited, and certainly not large enough to go around the many 100's of dealers now making these claims, and as for those private signings, well if they were telling the truth, don't you think they would have some good photo proof showing the stars at a desk with piles of signed photos etc?

 This kind of ‘provenance’ can be simply made up, and in many cases it is.
 We were asked to do a piece for TV (Inside Out, BBC East) with antiques and fakes expert Curtis Dowling, who created a fake Churchill related item and a whole load of provenance to go with it.
 This was then shown not just to the general public, but also a number of university experts as well and all believed it to be authentic!
-The point being that they did not know or study the signatures, but relied almost entirely on their acceptance of the provenance given, and thereby believed the whole thing to be authentic.
-The item was succesfully listed and sold via ebay for a very good price, although i must make clear that the buyer was told of the scam and no money changed hands!
+The point being that they did not know or study the signatures, but relied almost entirely on their acceptance of the provenance that Curtis had created, and thereby believed the whole thing to be authentic.
+The item was later succesfully listed and sold via ebay for a very good price, although i must make clear that the buyer was told of the scam and no money changed hands!

 And what about those 'photo proof' images?
 These are often just stolen images from another genuine dealer, website, or in the worst cases simply created in Photoshop.
 Any photo proof at best, only ever proves that the seller may have met the signer in question once, so please don't assume that just because a seller has a photo of themselves with Charles Dickens, that the signed item they are selling is authentic!